Shimanami Kaido しまなみ街道

 Beloved by cycling enthusiasts, the Setouchi bike path called the Shimanami Kaido, is known worldwide.

-The Shimanami Kaido is a route that includes a high quality bike path, starting from the village of Onomichi (Hiroshima) on the island of Honshu and reaching Imabari (Ehime) on the island of Shikoku, heading south.
+The Shimanami Kaido is a route that includes a high bike path, starting from the village of Onomichi (Hiroshima) on the island of Honshu and reaching Imabari (Ehime) on the island of Shikoku, heading south.

 This cycle path connects six islands spanning 70 kilometers in the Seto Inland Sea.
 It allows cyclists to pedal at their leisure while contemplating magnificent scenery in the pleasant sea air.

 14 bike rental stations are available on each of the islands.
 Professionals can usually complete this route in three to four hours, but it's quite possible to take your time, perhaps spend a night on one of the islands, or stop on another to explore the area and try the local specialties.
 Many campsites and hotels can be found on each island.

 The starting point, the city of Onomichi, is well known thanks to the movie Tokyo Story by Ozu Yasujiro.
 Near the port, you can rent a bike at 1,000 yen per day, or visit Onomichi U2, a facility specially designed for cyclists offering accommodation (where you can even sleep with your bike), a restaurant, a shop, and rentals of the latest models of professional bikes from 4,000 yen per day.
 It's easy to to rent a bike for the journey and ride to one of the following stops.